NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: Related Work

 \subsection{Value Alignment of LLMs}

 Current alignment techniques can be broadly categorized into two paradigms: internal alignment and external alignment.

 Internal alignment focuses on modifying the LLMs' parameters to encode human-aligned behavior.
 This includes two primary methods: (1) reinforcement learning from human feedback (RLHF), which optimizes models using reward signals derived from human preferences~\cite{wang2023aligning}, and (2) supervised fine-tuning (SFT), where LLMs are trained on curated datasets containing desirable responses aligned with human values.
 In contrast, external alignment operates at the inference stage and does not require updating model parameters.
 Instead, it constrains model outputs by leveraging external information or LLMs' inherent instruction-following capabilities.
 This paradigm includes: (1) ICL, where value-aligned behaviors are encouraged through instruction prompts or few-shot exemplars provided as part of the input~\cite{choenni2024self}, and (2) retrieval-augmented generation (RAG), which integrates retrieved external documents to guide or constrain model outputs~\cite{seo2025valuesrag}.
 For example, \citet{seo2025valuesrag} proposed ValuesRAG, a framework that combined RAG with ICL to integrate cultural and demographic knowledge dynamically during LLM inference, and enhanced cultural alignment.
-In this work, we explore the alignment of LLMs with nursing values through the proposed ICL approaches, and demonstrate the effectiveness of the NurValues benchmark in advancing the development of healthcare LLMs.
+In this work, we explore the alignment of LLMs with nursing values through the proposed ICL approaches, including the Chain of Thought (CoT), Self-Consistency (SC), and K-Shot methods, as well as the additional system prompt from the steerability experiment in DailyDilemma~\citep{chiu2025dailydilemmasrevealingvaluepreferences}.
+The results demonstrate the effectiveness of the NurValues benchmark in advancing the development of healthcare LLMs.